This story is purely based on my own experience using ProtonVPN service.

 Initially, I don’t expect too much because:

-- I am not sure if the problem is on their side because I don't see others sending the complains to their Twitter account.
+I am not sure if the problem is on their side because I don’t see others sending the complaints to their Twitter account.

 But I still give it a try and sending a tweet to them, which ends up to be a little conversation.